 Our official spokesperson – Katy Hill

-We have appointed Katy Hill, ex-Blue Peter presenter and now presenter of the breakfast show on Heart FM.
+We have appointed Katy Hill, TV & radio presenter, writer & lifestyle blogger.
 Katy will be our official spokesperson for the Trutex #bTRU2u campaign and will be sharing her tips and stories about the importance of anti-bullying in schools.

 What to expect from Trutex #bTRU2u